-Spider plant is a trendy indoor and outdoor plants which look good due to its broad striped leaves.
-Beside it good looks, the spider plant benefits you as it helps naturally clean the air.
+Spider plant is a trendy indoor and outdoor plant that looks good due to its broad striped leaves.
+Besides its good looks, the spider plant benefits you as it helps naturally clean the air.

 Variegated Spider plants are also known as airplane plants and are very easy to grow and maintain.
-Many people like to place spider plants in their office or at home.
+Many people like to place spider plants in their offices or at home.

 Due to its leaves hanging downward, you may also use it in the overhanging baskets.
 Read on for the complete guide on spider plant growing and care.